mcfdn/mcfdn.github.io/_posts/2016-02-11-configuring-oauth2-resource-owner-credentials-grant-laravel-5.md

 ### Finishing Up

-By now, your application is successfully using OAuth2 with the Resource Owner Credentials grant.
+By now, your application is successfully using OAuth2 with the Resource Owner Credentials Grant.
 One improvement I would recommend is to change the `http_headers_only` configuration option from `false` to `true`.
 This can be found in `config/oauth2.php`, and will force the `access_token` to be passed in your request headers as opposed to in the query string.
 Of course this is more secure and won't lead to access tokens being caught up in server access logs etc.

 Even better, you could use Laravel's `env` feature: